skang06/Baltimore-City-Livelihood/README.md

 _Cluster 3_: Most well-off.
 Lowest free and reduced meals and lowest average health index.
 Highest median household income, number of bike lanes, and life expectancy.

 The cluster analysis helps us understand where to focus our efforts and initiatives.
 We should focus on the neighborhoods in cluster 2 for both analyses.

-__List of Departments and Their Relevant Cluster maybe__
+__List of Baltimore Neighborhoods in Cluster 2 maybe???__
+__Maybe add the graphic__

 ## Business Answer and Summary